SSSAccount/finance-tracker-gui/README.md

    - Select the summary tab from the gui application
    - A summary of all transactions will be displayed, including net profit/loss, overall financial status, and the category with the most income and expense contributions.

+7. **Gui Mode** (Only available in CLI):
+   - Select option 7 from the menu
+   - To exit click on the "X" button in the top right corner to return to the main menu in the CLI

+8. **Exit**:
+   - If you are using the CLI version of the app, then enter 8 in the main menu
+   - If you are using the GUI, then click on the "X" button in the top right corner

 ## FAQ